Patabugen/Webception/README.md

 ### 2. Customise the Webception configuration

-There are a few configuration files you can play with in  `/App/Config/codeception.php`.
+There are a few configuration files you can play with in  `/App/Config/codeception.php` (you can also use `/App/Config/codeception-local.php` to keep your config out of version control).

 #### Adding your own tests to Webception